-The secret, though, is that the law is often open to interpretation, especially when a law is relatively new and untested.
-Some of the body of online reputation law fits the “new and untested” heading.
-And while other elements are more settled, they don’t universally benefit those looking to burnish their online image or remove slander online.
-So while these five areas of the law may help your web reputation campaign, they may also work against it.
-In any event, this article will help you weigh the pros and cons, and consider the resources that might be involved.
+The law is often open to interpretation.
+Some of the body of online reputation-related law fits the “new and untested” heading.
+While other elements are more settled, they don’t universally benefit those looking to burnish their online image or remove defamation online.

 1. Freedom of Speech / The First Amendment to the Constitution

 The First Amendment is probably the most widely invoked legal concept in America.
 For our purposes, the most salient bit of its text is:

 “Congress shall make no law...abridging the freedom of speech, or of the press…”